 Madewell Transport Crossbody, Metallic Clutch, Watch

 Are you planning a European trip this fall or this year?
-Please share where, when and how long you will be going in the comments or in the Facebook Group/Facebook Page.
+Please share where, when and how long you will be going in the comments.
 You can find Part 2 of this post here.